 Eventually the prize giving got underway.
 Matthew Macfadyen was obviously still celebrating beating British Champion Piers Shepperson, as he was found later in the bar and missed his award.
 Other prizes were awarded to Oliver Schmidt (2 dan) and Klaus Pulverer (1 kyu) both from Germany, Jon Mould (4 kyu) from Nottingham, Ross Inglis (5 kyu) from Bracknell, Danny Pike (6 kyu) and Eddie Ashfield (17 kyu) of Cambridge, and M. Evington (25 kyu).
 Thanks go to organisers Andy Jones, Nick Main and Rob Cannings.

-Many back issues of the British Go Journal are available here
+Back issues of the British Go Journal are available here